 Isn't God against the use of rituals?

 Catholics don't think God is against the use of ritual as part of the way he ministers to his people.
 He is only against empty rituals that are performed with no heart behind them (Matt 6:7).
-By the way, Evangelicals have rituals too, like lifting their hands when they sing praise music.
+Evangelicals have rituals too, like lifting their hands when they sing praise music.
 This is totally fine - we do it too, so does our priest!
-And we love it when Evangelicals turn their chairs around, and facing the chair, kneel on the floor, resting their elbows on the chair.
+We love it when Evangelicals turn their chairs around, and facing the chair, kneel on the floor, resting their elbows on the chair.
 The first time I (Hugh) saw that at a conference of Evangelical pastors, I thought to myself, "it would be a lot easy for them to just get kneelers."
 Of course, I got down on my knees and prayed with everyone using these makeshift kneelers.
 I felt very much at home in this traditional Catholic prayer position.